Sara Kenau

 Weight: 68 kg (150 lbs)

-Build/Body Type: Lean, toned, disciplined
+Build/Body Type: Lean, controlled

 Eye Color: Storm-gray eyes rimmed with cool blue